-- At our firm, 95% of our law practice is devoted to drafting Regulation D private placement offerings.
-Additionally, our understanding of all private placement regulations gives our clients access to the drafting of Regulation A offerings, public offerings, and to litigating securities matters for other law firm’s clients.
-In addition, as PPM lawyers, we have a near decade long proven track record of drafting legal documents that protect clients from litigation and regulatory investigation.
-Finally, a private placement attorney or private placement lawyer may also be referred to as a crowdfunding attorney or cryptocurrency attorney.
-Our attorneys are considered experts in both of these specialized areas and these distinctions simply describe the scope of practice.
+- At Centarus, we have devoted 95% of our law practice to Regulation D private placement offerings.
+Additionally, our understanding of all private placement regulations gives our clients access to the drafting of Regulation A offerings, public offerings and litigating other law firms securities matters for their clients.
+Our full understanding of private placement rules gives us a proven track record of over a decade of drafting legal documents that protect clients from regulatory investigations and litigation.
+Often, a private placement lawyer or private placement attorney may be referred to as a crowdfunding attorney or cryptocurrency attorney.
+Our attorneys are considered experts in these specialized areas and these distinctions simply describe the scope of practice.